Streamerbot/sb-linux-installer/README.md

 # Notes

-Big thanks to [nate1280](https://github.com/nate1280/) who rentlessly works on Streamer.bot and adjusted it to work with wine.
+Big thanks to [nate1280](https://github.com/nate1280/) who relentlessly works on Streamer.bot and adjusted it to work with wine.